RagnarGrootKoerkamp/sassy/evals/README.md

-## Running the bench
+# Evals

+There are 3 separate evals related to the paper:
+- Section 3: synthetic results of Sassy vs Edlib
+- Section 3: searching a 23bp pattern in the human genome with Sassy vs Parasail vs Ish.
+- Section 4: comparison with crispr off-target tools SWOffinder and CHOPOFF.

+## Section 3: Sassy vs Edlib on synthetic data
-First make sure to create the "benchmarks" executable:
+First make sure to build the `benchmarks` executable:

 `cargo build --release -p benchmarks`